cpbcpb/gdscript-dogtastic/README.md

 # gdscript-dogtastic
-Learning GDscript with my pupster
+Learning GDscript with my pupster for inspiration.

 # Purpose
-Get the hang of GDscript so I  can build a fun game with my brother.
+1. Get the hang of GDscript so I  can build a fun game with my brother.
+2. Keep some reference/example code on hand.

 # Rules from Chris E's Musical Improv Class.
 1. Have fun.